hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"I'd rather consume motley formic acid than anatomical juice and mercury mixed with a tiny amount of wine!" snarls a surly drunk.
 The wary-cum-idiotic **power tool repairer**, S_____ begins talking about a past relationship with a orator of Kórnik , which ended lively.
-The innkeeper by the stairs next to some boxes, beside a jar partially obscuring some boxes looks dissaproving.
+The innkeeper by the stairs next to some boxes, beside a jar partially obscuring some boxes looks disapproving.
 A small fight breaks out over by the rug.
 Presently the scullery-hand bounds over to take the troupe's orders.